 I include 30 days of post-launch support with every project.
 During that window, issues get fixed at no additional cost.
 After that, you have three options:

-- 1Monthly retainer — I monitor the system and handle fixes proactively.
-Best for business-critical automations where downtime costs real money.
+- 1Monthly retainer, I monitor the system and handle fixes proactively.
+This suits business-critical automations where downtime costs real money.

-- 3In-house handoff — I document everything and train your team (or your IT person) to maintain it.
-Best for technically capable teams who want full ownership.
+- 3In-house handoff, I document everything and train your team (or your IT person) to maintain it.
+This suits technically capable teams that want full ownership.

 How to minimize maintenance costs